mpv-player/mpv/DOCS/man/input.rst

 ``audio-pts``
     Current audio playback position in current file in seconds.
 Unlike time-pos, this updates more often than once per frame.
-For audio-only files, it is mostly equivalent to time-pos, while for video-only files this property is not available.
+This is mostly equivalent to time-pos for audio-only files however it also takes into account the audio driver delay.
+This can lead to negative values in certain cases, so in general you probably want to simply use time-pos.

     This has a sub-property: